Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

 Requesting placement is not required for a Theme Camp, but without getting placed you won’t be on the map.

-Must you request placement for your theme camp?
-It depends.
-If your camp needs/wants certain privileges, you can only get them by requesting placement.
-For example, a camp MUST request placement if:
+If your camp needs/wants things that are not allowed in Open Camping or certain other features, you can only get them by requesting placement.
+For example, a camp MUST request placement if they:

-- they want to be located around the Burn field/Center Camp
+- want to be located around the burn field or near placed Art

 - they want to appear on the PDF Map

 If, on the other hand, you want to place your theme camp in open camping, and be responsible for securing your own space during setup, you do not need to request placement.
-Just email cityplanning@playadelfuego.org to have your camp’s name and description listed in the What Where When guide.
+Just submit your Theme Camp name & description in Dust.

 Are all submitted camp placement requests approved?